 This term is also protected and may not be used without verified proof.

-So, to avoid inadvertently supporting greenwashing, you should be deliberate in your choice of words.
+To avoid inadvertently supporting greenwashing, you should therefore consciously pay attention to the exact choice of words.

 Tip: Use the NABU seal check app!
-It shows you by a simple photo of the product whether food is ecologically recommendable or not.
-For the purchase is also worth the CodeCheck app.
-At a glance you can see, for example, whether food contains palm oil or Microplastics contain
+It shows you with a simple photo of the product whether food is ecologically recommended or not.
+It is also worth using the CodeCheck app.
+For example, you can see at a glance whether foods contain palm oil or Microplastics contain

 No chance for greenwashing!

-Somehow it is already indicative and very sadhow much companies are concerned with concealing activities that are Ecologically or ethically unclean and thus are also simply no longer up to date.
+Somehow it is already indicative and very sadthe extent to which companies are trying to conceal activities that ecologically or ethically unsound and are therefore simply no longer up to date.
 In my opinion, those responsible for greenwashing are also disrespectful.
-Not only towards consumers, but above all towards their own children, who, if everyone were like their parents, would have to grow up and live in a destroyed world.
+Not only towards consumers, but above all towards their own children, who, if they were all like their parents, would have to grow up and live in a destroyed world.

 Is it worth it?
 Is it really worth it to work for a company that is destroying our environment and dividing our society?
-At this point I would like to refer once again to the sustainable job portal point out.
-There you will find a job with added value for you, our environment and our society 😉 Otherwise, all that remains is for us to keep speaking up, signing petitions and, if necessary, triggering a "shitstorm.
+At this point, I would like to refer once again to the sustainable job portal point out.
+There you will find a job with added value for you, our environment and our society. 😉 Otherwise, all we can do is continue to speak up, sign petitions and, if necessary, trigger a "shitstorm".

 Do you have any questions or suggestions about the greenwashing article?
 Then feel free to write me a comment below this post.